 "Make me a channel of your peace." -St. Francis 1752 Harton Avenue • East Meadow, NY 11554 (516) 794-5189 • www.StFrancisPNCC.org • Pastor Andrew Koterba

+Sunday, July 25, 2021

-Sunday, Zuly 29, 2018 Seventeenth Sunday in Ordinary Time
+Seventeenth Sunday in Ordinary Time

 Niech Bedze pochwalony Jezus Chrystus.
 R/.
 Na wieki, wiekow.
 Amen.

 Praised be the Lord, Jesus Christ.
 R/.
 Now and forever.
 Amen.

 8:00 AM - "Hymn of Faith"

 Mass Book page 63

 READING I - 2 Kings 4:42-44

-A man came from Baal-shalishah bringing to Elisha, the man of God, twenty barley loaves made from the first-fruits, and fresh grain in the ear.
+A man came from Baal-shalishah bringing to Elisha, the man of God, twenty barley loaves made from the firstfruits, and fresh grain in the ear.
 Elisha said, "Give it to the people to eat."
 But his servant objected, "How can I set this before a hundred people?"
 Elisha insisted, "Give it to the people to eat."
-"For thus says the LORD, 'They shall eat and there shall be some left over."
+"For thus says the LORD, 'They shall eat and there shall be some left over.'"
 And when they had eaten, there was some left over, as the LORD had said.

-RESPONSORIAL PSALM: Ps 145:10-11, 15-16, 17-18
+RESPONSORIAL PSALM: Ps 145:10-11, 15-16, 17-18 R. The hand of the Lord feeds us;

+he answers all our needs.

 Let all your works give you thanks, O LORD, and let your faithful ones bless you.
 Let them discourse of the glory of your kingdom and speak of your might.

+R. The hand of the Lord feeds us;

+he answers all our needs.

 The eyes of all look hopefully to you, and you give them their food in due season; you open your hand and satisfy the desire of every living thing.

+R. The hand of the Lord feeds us;

+he answers all our needs.

 The LORD is just in all his ways and holy in all his works.
 The LORD is near to all who call upon him, to all who call upon him in truth.

-READING 2 - Ephesians 4:1-6

-Brothers and sisters: I, a prisoner for the Lord, urge you to live in a manner worthy of the call you have received, with all humility and gentleness, with patience, bearing with one another through love, striving to preserve the unity of the spirit through the bond of peace: one body and one Spirit, as you were also called to the one hope of your call;

-Alleluia, Alleluia, Alleluia
+R. The hand of the Lord feeds us; he answers all our needs.
+READING 2 - Ephesians 4:1-6 Brothers and sisters: I, a prisoner for the Lord, urge you to live in a manner worthy of the call you have received, with all humility and gentleness, with patience, bearing with one another through love, striving to preserve the unity of the spirit through the bond of peace: one body and one Spirit, as you were also called to the one hope of your call; one Lord, one faith, one baptism; one God and Father of all, who is over all and through all and in all.
+Priest/Lector: Alleluia, Alleluia, Alleluia R: Alleluia, Alleluia, Alleluia.